Directly to the content

 The actual charging time at a Supercharger depends on several factors:

-Use and costs of Tesla superchargers
+Usage and Costs of Tesla Superchargers

-How to use a Supercharger?
+How to Use a Supercharger?

 Cost structure of the Tesla Supercharger